 - 1. What are the main considerations in uplifting the suspension on Regulated Short Selling (RSS)? - a.
 Uplifting RSS is meant to facilitate investors' risk management.
 It is also in line with the approach adopted by other competent jurisdictions which had also suspended short selling activities earlier this year as a response to heightened volatility due to COVID-19 uncertainties.
 In all instances, exemptions were provided for market-making activities and hedging purposes (risk management).
 To date, most of these jurisdictions have uplifted their suspension on short selling activities; and - b.
 To revive the Securities Borrowing and Lending activities which is an integral part of the function of the capital market in facilitating product development and market making facilities. - 2.
-Why has the suspension on Intraday Short Selling (IDSS) been extended to 28 February 2021? - a.
+Why has the suspension on Intraday Short Selling (IDSS) been extended to 29 August 2021? - a.
 While we have seen an improvement in confidence and market performance, concerns over the COVID-19 pandemic continues to linger.
-Bursa Malaysia, in consultation with the Securities Commission, is taking a balanced, gradual and practical approach to initially uplift the suspension of RSS on 1 January 2021 and extending the temporary suspension of IDSS until 28 February 2021.
-This will enable the Exchange to continue monitoring and assessing conditions to ensure the stability of the market.
+Bursa Malaysia, in consultation with the Securities Commission, is taking a balanced, gradual and practical approach to initially uplift the suspension of RSS on 1 January 2021 and extending the temporary suspension of IDSS until 29 August 2021. - b.
+The continued suspension of IDSS and intraday short selling by Proprietary Day Traders, which are used mainly as a day trading strategy, will enable Bursa to enhance the control measures for intraday short selling activities in order to promote market stability and strengthen the integrity of the capital market.